rpjboyarski/Hunter/README.md

 ```

 ## Usage
-The repository has an included dockerfile to manage all dependencies for you.
+After installing `nmap` and `ruststcan` on your host, you need to add your API keys to the `.env` file.
-All you need to do is add your API keys to the `.env` file and build the dockerfile with `docker build -t hunter-llm .`
+Then, you can use "python3 main.py" to run Hunter.

-You can start the agent by running `./run.sh`.
-You may need to `chmod +x run.sh` to make it executable.
+We are working on providing Dockerfile support to manage dependencies automagically (Dockerfile + run.sh)